 When I said about my preference for cPanel, that’s when he mentioned about Hosting24.

 He also asked me if I wish to receive the refund as account credits so that I can use those credits when I buy something from them in the future.
-I humbly rejected it and said that I prefer a real money-back.
+I humbly rejected it and said that I prefer the money-back in cash.

 Without further hesitation, he initiated a refund and said the money would arrive back within ten days.
 On the 4th day, I got a message that my credit card was refunded.